Cashew Veggie Stir-Fry

 Weeknight dinner doesn’t get much better than a simple stir-fry.
 Please don’t tell all the sheet pan meals out there I said that because they’re pretty great too.
 Any recipe that packs in lots of veggies in very little time always has me coming back.
 They are what you need on repeat.

-This cashew veggie stir-fry is inspired by my childhood Chinese restaurant favorite, cashew chicken (or shrimp).
-Except I make it vegan, so it is a lighter version with a less heavy sauce.
-Anything you make at home is so much easier to guarantee will be healthier than what you order off a menu.
+This cashew veggie stir-fry is inspired by my childhood Chinese restaurant favorite, cashew chicken (or shrimp), but it’s much healthier.
+I make it vegan, so it is a lighter version with a less heavy sauce.
+Anything you make at home is so much easier to guarantee will be more nutritious than what you order off a menu.

 I go classic with the combo of broccoli and red peppers along with mushrooms.
 The best stir fry vegetables have a mix of flavors and textures.
 You certainly can make swaps and substitutions depending what you have in you kitchen, but always think about the sizes you are cutting everything and if these veggies will sauté in the same amount of time.
 It’s ok if you have to give a vegetable a head start before the rest of the group.